Alisjj/Digital-Products/README.md

 - **Media Handling**: Securely upload, manage, and deliver digital files (e.g., e-books, software, videos) to users.
 - **Scalable Infrastructure**: The project is designed with scalability in mind, supporting large numbers of users and products.

-## Project Structure

-- **`manage.py`**: Django's command-line utility for administrative tasks.
-You will use it to run the server, migrate databases, and manage your application.
-- **`products/`**: Contains the core logic for digital product management.
-This includes models for products, views for product-related pages, and templates for rendering product lists and details.
-- **`users/`**: Handles user accounts, authentication, and profile management.
-This includes user models, registration and login views, and templates for user account-related pages.
-- **`subscription/`**: Manages subscription plans and user subscription states.
-Includes the logic for creating subscription tiers, billing cycles, and integration with payment gateways.
-- **`templates/`**: Contains HTML templates used across the platform, following the Django templating system for dynamic content rendering.
-- **`static/`** & **`staticfiles/`**: Holds static assets like CSS, JavaScript, and images.
-These files are used to style the frontend and provide interactivity.
-- **`media/`**: Stores uploaded media files, including digital products like e-books, videos, and software files, which are delivered to users upon purchase.
-- **`.vscode/`**: Configuration files for Visual Studio Code to help streamline development within the IDE.
-- **`LICENCE`**: The license file governing the terms under which this project can be used, copied, or modified.

 ## Requirements